Rent Control Laws by State

 Hawaii does not have statewide rent control laws but state law does not prohibit cities and towns from creating their own rent control laws.
 As long as there are no local rent control laws, landlords can raise the rent by any amount, for any reason, as often as they choose, except during the lease term.

-Landlords cannot raise the rent to discriminate against tenants due to marital status, age, HIV status, and any other classes of people protected by the Federal Fair Housing Act.
+Landlords cannot raise the rent to discriminate against tenants due to marital status, age, rental assistance status / source of income, HIV status, and other classes protected by the Federal Fair Housing Act.
 Landlords must also avoid increasing the rent in retaliation because a tenant filed a complaint or requested repairs.

 Before increasing the rent, landlords must give at least 45 days’ notice to month-to-month tenants.
 If the tenant pays rent weekly, the minimum notice period is 15 days.